How to Scale a CPG Sub-Brand: Utilize a BaaS Provider

-CPG brands need to invest heavily in digital marketing efforts, writes Brian Cluster, Director of Industry Strategy CPG and Retail at Stibo Systems.
+A CPG sub-brand needs to invest heavily in digital marketing efforts, writes Brian Cluster, Director of Industry Strategy CPG and Retail at Stibo Systems.
 The goal should be to create “memorable, authentic and rich experiences for their customers online.”
 Social media platforms have long been the primary marketing channel for DTC brands, notes Lisa Johnston at Sourcing Journal, but brands will need to think about a more nuanced marketing plan going forward, as paid social becomes more competitive and expensive.

 Some DTC brands have begun to experiment with marketing channels like catalogs and earned media.
-To navigate the world of evolving media, companies looking to scale their sub-brands may wish to partner with a third-party expert.
+To navigate the world of evolving media, companies looking to scale a sub-brand may wish to partner with a third-party expert.
 They may also want to dedicate specific teams to each brand.
-Clorox sought to un-silo marketing efforts when launching DTC brand Objective Wellness, writes Marketing Dive’s Chris Kelly.
+Clorox sought to un-silo marketing efforts when launching DTC sub-brand Objective Wellness, writes Marketing Dive’s Chris Kelly.
 One team runs everything from strategy to budgets to measurement.
 It also combines in-house teams with third-party agencies to expand the team’s capabilities.
 Those third-party agencies are integrated into the brand’s marketing team, too.

 Operations and Logistics